andreventuravale/http-test/README.md

 A regex pattern string.

-Use it to specify what response headers to ignore for snapshot assertion.
+Use it to specify what headers (both request and response) to ignore for snapshot assertion.
 The "age" and "date" headers are always ignored.

 ```http
 @ignoreHeaders ^(x-request-id|x-vendor-.*)